Four Shopkeepers Held Over SOPs Violations - UrduPoint

 Four Shopkeepers Held Over SOPs Violations

-SAHIWAL, (UrduPoint / Pakistan Point News - 2nd May, 2021 ) :The City police have booked four shopkeepers over violation of COVID-19 related standard operating procedures (SOPs).
+SAHIWAL, (UrduPoint / Pakistan Point News - 2nd May, 2021 ) :The City police have arrested four shopkeepers over violation of COVID-19 related standard operating procedures (SOPs).

-Police spokesperson said on Sunday that four accused- Ali Hamza, Mohammad Ibrahim, Ghulam Qadeer and others were violating SOPs by opening auto spare parts, bicycle stores and motorcycle shops on Khokha Bazaar and Church Road.
+Police spokesperson said on Sunday that four police arrested four persons- Ali Hamza, Mohammad Ibrahim, Ghulam Qadeer and others who were violating SOPs by opening auto spare parts, bicycle stores and motorcycle shops on Khokha Bazaar and Church Road.

 City police station had registered separate cases against them.